ContentMine/quickscrape/CONTRIBUTING.md

 ## Basics

-getpapers is based on Node.js.
+quickscrape is based on Node.js.
 If you want an introduction on how to work on a project like this, you can find a comprehensive tutorial [here](http://www.nodebeginner.org/).

 ## How can I contribute?